OTUSOFE365025/project-group-24-crn-45740/ADD Iteration 2.md

 ## 1. Iteration Goal and Selected Drivers

-The goal of Iteration 2 is to refine the AIDAP architecture and produce detailed architectural views.
-The focus of this iteration is on drivers related to:
+The main goal for this iteration is to focus on drivers that shape security, performance, data reliability, and personalization:

 - Performance and scalability (RS10, RA7)
 - Security and privacy (RS7, RS8, RA5, RM7)
 - Data source reliability (RD1 to RD3)
 - Personalization and analytics (RS3, R2, RL3, RA4)

-These represent the highest risk and highest architectural impact areas.
+The element we selected to refine is the Conversational Core and Data Integration Subsystem.

 ---